-- 1. Undergraduate degree in Education or related field, preferably an honours degree or equivalent.
+- Undergraduate degree in Education or related field, preferably an honours degree or equivalent.
 A high academic standing (normally a minimum of B (GPA 3.0)) is expected. - 2.
-Related work/volunteer experience is valued. - 3.
-Two letters of reference (one academic and one professional) attesting to academic and work experiences, and personal characteristics. - 4.
+Related work/volunteer experience is valued. - Two letters of reference (one academic and one professional) attesting to academic and work experiences, and personal characteristics. - 4.
 Statement of Intent: 500 word statement outlining the applicant's academic background, reasons for applying to the program, and intended career goals.
 The applicant should also describe how the program will support her or his professional growth.

+rogram requirements

 Required Courses

-GCRD 6360 0.5 unit
+☐ GCRD 6360 0.5 unit

-GCRD 6361 0.5 unit
+☐ GCRD 6361 0.5 unit

-GCRD 6362 0.5 unit
+☐ GCRD 6362 0.5 unit

-GCRD 6363 0.5 unit
+☐ GCRD 6363 0.5 unit

 Research Methods GEDU 6100 OR GEDU 6107 0.5 unit

 Thesis (1.0 unit) GEDU 6130 1.0 unit

-0.5 unit of TESOL electives 0.5 unit
+□ 0.5 unit of TESOL electives 0.5 unit

-1.0 unit of 6000 level electives from the Faculty of Education or departments across 1.0 unit
+☐ 1.0 unit of 6000 level electives from the Faculty of Education or departments across the university with approval from an academic advisor 1.0 unit